A preliminary documentation of Siluyana: comparing Mbowe and Mwenyi

 The collection provides data from two dialects/languages of a now no longer used language Luyana.
 Mwenyi is western and Mbowe is eastern Luyana and is therefore instructive for the understanding of eastern vs. western Bantu languages.

-Deposit content: The deposit is organised around the following themes and areas:
+Collection content: The collection is organised around the following themes and areas:

 – Lexicons/vocabulary lists – Bantu 100 word list and Swadish 260 wordlists

-– Questionnaire data that give description of the Verb, Tense and Aspect
+– Questionnaire data that give a description of the Verb, Tense and Aspect

 – Audio recordings of Mwenyi of verbal paradigms organised in terms of size of verb stem that demonstrate tone patterns